tokio-rs/website/content/docs/getting-started/chat.md

 thread-local variable.
 Note, attempting to call `tokio::spawn` from outside of the Tokio runtime will result in a panic.

-The connection processing logic has to be able to do is to understand the protocol.
+All the connection processing logic has to be able to do is understand the protocol.
 The protocol is line-based, terminated by `\r\n`.
 Instead of working at the byte stream level, it is much easier to work at the frame level, i.e. working with values that represent atomic messages.